ericmcgrandle/scheduler/README.md

 Interview Scheduler is a React based app that allows many clients to manage appointments throughout the week.

+Data is persisted by the API server using a PostgresSQL database.

+Jest and Cypress tests are included.

 ## Application Is Live

 To view the live version of the application vist - https://loving-panini-03a52b.netlify.app/ -